 The food service meets the nutritional needs of the residents with any special requirements catered for.
+There is food available for dementia residents 24 hours a day and snacks for rest home and hospital residents.
 Policies guide the food service delivery supported by staff with food safety qualifications.
-The kitchen was well organised and clean and meets food safety standards.
-Residents are surveyed on an annual basis regarding satisfaction with the meals provided.
+The kitchen was well organised, clean and meets food safety standards.
+Residents verified satisfaction with the meals provided.